 Kentucky's energy infrastructure is generally resilient and able to meet the needs of the citizens of the Commonwealth.
 The major risks to the security of the network are associated with weather-related events, animal-caused outages, or similar catastrophic acts of nature.
 There is little that a utility can do to shield above-ground assets from increasing major storm events.
 However, identifying contingencies and preparing for failures can make the energy sector more resilient.
-In addition, research and deployment of advanced technologies are important to resiliency of the electric infrastructure.
+In addition, research and deployment of advanced technologies are important to increased fiber security, another large area of vulnerability.

 Another energy issue related to public safety is that of carbon emissions.
 In 2015, the Environmental Protection Agency (EPA) unveiled the Clean Power Plan, which aimed to lower the amount of carbon dioxide emitted by power plants.
-However, the agency has recently introduced regulations that will modify this policy to require states to self-regulate CO2 emissions.
-Depending on the strictness of the regulations imposed by Kentucky, this method of regulation could allow coal to gain market share within the state.
-It is unclear, however, if coal-generated electricity would actually increase since the wholesale market is now based on the price of natural gas, the lower cost fuel.
+However, the agency has recently introduced regulations that will modify this policy to require states to self-regulate CO_2 emissions.
+Depending on the strictness of the regulations imposed by Kentucky, this method of regulation could allow coal to once again fuel a substantial amount of the energy capacity in the state.
+It is unclear, however, if coal-generated electricity would increase since the wholesale market is now based on the price of natural gas, the lower cost fuel.

 Kentucky has not yet enacted requirements for renewable energy; however, there is interest from the private sector in developing sustainable energy sources such as solar, wind (not a significant resource), bioenergy, and hydroelectricity.
 Two utilities have constructed solar energy farms.
 LG&E/KU have developed a 10 megawatt solar generation facility at the E.W.
 Brown Generating Station, and East Kentucky Power has developed an 8.5 megawatt solar farm at its headquarters facility near Winchester, Kentucky.
 It was recently announced that in 2022, an 86 megawatt solar farm will be built in western Kentucky.
 The power from this farm will be used by the Kentucky Municipal Energy Agency and Owensboro Municipal Utilities.
 Solar farms had never previously gained traction in Kentucky since the cost of coal was so low.
-But now, costs of solar energy have come down and can better compete with coal generations.
+But now, costs of solar energy have come down and can compete with coal prices.